Content marketing’s six golden rules for creating sex appeal – and sales…

 And let’s face it, Harry Potter creator J.K.
 Rowling knows a thing or two about creating content with an appeal that goes far beyond the reach of even the most viral of viral videos.

-- This article by Tick Content founder Peter Applebaum first appeared in the Marketing magazine website.
-As one of their most shared posts of all time, it will appear in the May 2012 Issue of the magazine itself.
+- This article by Tick Yes founder Peter Applebaum first appeared on the Marketing magazine website.
+It was one of their most shared posts of all time.

 The Message is brought to you by Tick Yes – providing solutions for all your digital and content marketing needs.